wmaynard/platform-common/CREATING_SERVICES.md

 1. Right click on the project and select `Properties`.
 2. For `Root namespace`, enter `Rumble.Platform.PetShopService`.
-3. Open a code file, such as `Startup.cs`.
-Refactor the namespace `pet_shop_service` to match the above.

 ## Create the Remaining Project Structure